SwissDataScienceCenter/renku/docs/developer/storage_service.rst

  **POST /authorize/read**

  The json-encoded body of the request must contain a ReadResourceRequest object with the globally unique identifier of the file to read.
 First the corresponding graph vertices are retrieved.
 The service chooses then the most suited file_location, possibly forwarding the request in a federated scenario.
  Then a query to the resource manager is sent for checking the access rights and signing the access authorization.
-The access authorization contains all the needed information for the backend to retrieve the given file_location, in the form of a json-object that is included in the JWT claim :code:`resource_extras` (You can find more details on the Resource Manager page).
+The access authorization contains all the needed information for the backend to retrieve the given file_location, in the form of a json-object that is included in the JWT claim ``resource_extras`` (You can find more details on the Resource Manager page).
  The response is validated (verifying the JWT signature and content) and forwarded to the client.
 The user can also provide an execution ID to record which process must be logged in the graph to have read this resource.

 Writing